-- 60 identified to be the best in every aspect (Bindschadler et al., 2013).
-The approach of the SeaRISE project is rather unrestricted: some aspects in the experiment protocol are standardized, while many others are left to the individual participants.
-The former includes part of boundary conditions of the ice-sheet model, such as the present-day surface temperature, surface accumulation and bedrock topography.
-Scenarios for future surface climate changes such as a hundred-year time series of - 65 surface temperature, precipitation, and surface melting are provided.
-The latter includes structural differences in ice-sheet models such as model numerics or approximation level, and the treatment of some boundary conditions such as the surface mass balance scheme.
-Bindschadler et al. (2013) identified differences in the methods to compute the surface mass balance among the participants as the primary source of the dispersion in the results of - 70 future-climate experiments on the Greenland ice sheet.
-Nowicki et al. (2013) further concluded that variations in the initial ice volume, and thus the initialization of the ice-sheet topography, is another source of uncertainty.
-However, detailed quantitative evaluation of the reasons for the dispersion were beyond the scope of the two papers.
+Bindschadler et al. (2013) identified differences in the methods to compute the surface mass balance among the participants as the primary source of the dispersion in the results of future-climate experiments on the Greenland ice sheet.
+Nowicki et al. (2013) further concluded that variations in the initial ice volume, and thus the initialization of the ice-sheet topography, are another source of uncertainty.
+However, detailed quantitative evaluation of the reasons for the dispersion was beyond the scope of the two papers.
 The effects of some of the characteristics have already been argued in previous studies.
-Greve and Herzfeld (2013) compared 500-year future climate - experiments with three different grid spacings of 20, 10 and 5 km, and concluded that the sensitivities in the simulated ice sheet volume are insignificant.
-The present paper performs a "one-model" approach to evaluate the relative impact of the various factors on Greenland ice sheet projections under the SeaRISE protocol.
-The numerical model used in this paper is IcIES (Ice-sheet model for Integrated Earth-system Studies), which also participated - 80 in the SeaRISE experiments.
-There are at least ten characteristics that differ among the ice-sheet models participating in SeaRISE (see Table 2 in Bindschadler et al., 2013), and most have two or more variations.
-Some concern numerical aspects, such as grid resolution and time-stepping, and others are physical aspects, such as ice flow mechanics and surface mass balance. - This paper does not intend to cover the sensitivities of all of the aspects.
-The initialization methods and the surface mass balance methods, proposed in Bindschadler et al. (2013) as possible sources of variation, and three more characteristics, the bedrock topography boundary conditions, the basal sliding methods, and the treatment of advance/retreat in the ice-sheet margin, are chosen to investigate sensitivities in the present paper.
-Of the four different sets of future scenarios under the SeaRISE protocol, the surface climate experiment (C1 to C3), the basal sliding experiment (S1 to - 90 S3), the ice-shelf melting experiment (M1 to M3), and a combination experiment, the present paper only revisits the surface climate experiment.
+Greve and Herzfeld (2013) compared 500-year future-climate experiments with three different grid spacings of 20, 10, and 5 km and concluded that the sensitivities in the simulated ice-sheet volume are insignificant.

+The present paper performs a "one-model" approach to evaluate the relative impact of the various factors on Greenland ice-sheet projections under the SeaRISE protocol.
+The numerical model used in this paper is IcIES (ice-sheet model for integrated Earth-system studies), which also participated in the SeaRISE experiments.
+There are at least 10 characteristics that differ among the ice-sheet models participating in SeaRISE (see Table 2 in Bindschadler et al., 2013), and most have two or more variations.
+Some concern numerical aspects, such as grid resolution and time stepping, and others are physical aspects, such as ice-flow mechanics and surface mass balance.

+This paper does not intend to cover the sensitivities of all of the aspects.
+The initialization methods and the surface mass balance methods, proposed in Bindschadler et al. (2013) as possible sources of variation, and three more characteristics, the bedrock topography boundary conditions, the basal-sliding methods, and the treatment of advance/retreat in the ice-sheet margin, are chosen to investigate sensitivities in the present paper.
+Of the four different sets of future scenarios under the SeaRISE protocol, the surface-climate experiment (C1 to C3), the basal-sliding experiment (S1 to S3), the ice-shelf melting experiment (M1 to M3), and a combination experiment, the present paper only revisits the surfaceclimate experiment.

-In the next section, the five model set-up characteristics of focus in this study are introduced to demonstrate the variety of choices among SeaRISE models used in Bindschadler et al. (2013).
+In the next section, the five model setup characteristics of focus in this study are introduced to demonstrate the variety of choices among SeaRISE models used in Bindschadler et al. (2013).
 In Sect.
-3, a model description of IcIES is given to outline the set-up adopted in the submission of

-95 Bindschadler et al. (2013).
+3, a model description of IcIES is given to outline the setup adopted in the submission of Bindschadler et al. (2013).
 In Sect.
-4, we describe the set-up of the five characteristics to replace the IcIES standard configuration in the present experimental design.
+4, we describe the setup of the five characteristics to replace the IcIES standard configuration in the present experimental design.
 Results and discussion follow to understand and compare the possible sources of spread among the results of the SeaRISE models.